tjvantoll/articles/vue-nativescript/article.md

 ![](styled-app.png)

 So how is this working?
-Although NativeScript doesn’t use HTML or DOM elements, the framework does let you [style apps using a subset of CSS](https://docs.nativescript.org/ui/styling) to change the appearance native UI components.
-Because NativeScript uses native UI components, only certain CSS properties are available for styling your apps—you can view the [full list of properties on the NativeScript documentation](https://docs.nativescript.org/ui/styling#supported-css-properties)—but the really common properties like `margin`, `padding`, `color`, `background-color` and such all work.
+Although NativeScript doesn’t use HTML or DOM elements, the framework does let you [style apps using a subset of CSS](https://docs.nativescript.org/ui/styling) to change the appearance of UI components.
+Because NativeScript uses native iOS and Android UI components, only certain CSS properties are available for styling your apps.
+You can view the [full list of properties on the NativeScript documentation](https://docs.nativescript.org/ui/styling#supported-css-properties), but the really common properties like `margin`, `padding`, `color`, `background-color`, and such all work.

-NativeScript also includes a [Bootstrap-like theme](https://docs.nativescript.org/ui/theme) you can use to style your controls with a familiar `class` attribute syntax, and that’s exactly what the code above is using.
+NativeScript also includes a [Bootstrap-like theme](https://docs.nativescript.org/ui/theme) you can use to style your controls with a familiar `class` attribute syntax, and that’s exactly what this code is using.
 The `<Label>`’s `h1` class name makes the control appear like an `<h1>` on the web, and the `btn`, `btn-primary`, and `btn-active` class names help you build native iOS and Android buttons that look decent by default.

 Feel free to look through the NativeScript documentation on [styling](https://docs.nativescript.org/ui/styling) or [theming](https://docs.nativescript.org/ui/theme) if you want to play a bit more with how this all works, but for now let’s continue to evolve this example by exploring how data binding works.